-Mitral valve disease is a problem with the valve located between the left heart chambers (left atrium and left ventricle).
+Mitral valve disease is a problem with the valve located between the left heart chambers.
+The upper left heart chamber is called the left atrium.
+The bottom left heart chamber is called the left ventricle.

 Mitral valve disease includes:

 - Mitral valve regurgitation.
-The mitral valve flaps (leaflets) may not close tightly, causing blood to leak backward.
+The mitral valve flaps, also called leaflets, may not close tightly.
+This causes blood to leak backward.

 - Mitral valve stenosis.
 The flaps of the mitral valve become thick or stiff, and they can fuse together.
 This narrows the valve opening, which reduces blood flow from the left atrium to the left ventricle.